jeremyfl/lapanganku-api/README.md

 # Lapanganku API

-First version of Lapanganku API, backend services for competition purpose.
+First version of Lapanganku API, backend services for competition purpose (yes I need to win to extend my scholarship).

 ## Built With